msvdsudarsan/periodic-sylvester-gramian/README.md

 same numerical results and plot trends.

 Citation
-If you use this code, please cite the paper using the BibTeX entry in CITATION.bib.
+If you use this code, please cite the associated paper using the BibTeX entry provided in CITATION.bib.